Why choose Regis University School of Pharmacy?

 Can I attend Regis University as a Pre-Pharmacy student?

 Yes.
 Our Pre-Pharmacy option includes prerequisite coursework and affords a guaranteed opportunity to participate in interviews for admission to the PharmD program provided students meet minimum admission requirements.
 There is also a seamless early assurance program for entrance into the Pharm.D. program.
-Should students meet a set of rigorous criteria, the PCAT and formal application will be waived.
+Should students meet a set of rigorous criteria, the admissions interview will be waived.